Cloud Migration Challenges: 10 Pitfalls That Derail Canadian Businesses

 10. Attempting a Full Lift-and-Shift Without Refactoring

 Organizations move on-premises applications to the cloud with zero changes (lift-and-shift), expecting to save money immediately.
+But that’s rarely what happens.
 The applications inherit on-premises inefficiencies, miss cloud-native optimization opportunities, and run more expensively in the cloud than they did on-premises.
-Cloud bills exceed expectations, and performance improvements never materialize.
+Cloud bills exceed expectations, and the performance improvements you were promised don’t materialize.
+Understanding the difference between SaaS and cloud computing helps teams choose the right migration approach for each workload instead of defaulting to one-size-fits-all.

 How to avoid it: Assess which workloads justify lift-and-shift versus refactoring.
 Lift-and-shift works for stable, mature applications with no planned changes for years.
-For applications that are actively developed or mission-critical, refactoring to cloud-native designs (containers, managed databases, serverless) delivers 30-50% better performance and lower costs.
+For applications that are actively developed or mission-critical, refactoring to cloud-native designs (containers, managed databases, serverless) delivers 30–50% better performance and lower costs.
 Create a phased roadmap: lift-and-shift quickly to move to the cloud, then iteratively refactor workloads as resources allow.
 Use application performance monitoring to identify optimization opportunities post-migration.
-Right-size cloud instances after a few weeks of monitoring real workloads (most companies over-provision by 30-40%).
-Reserved instances and savings plans reduce costs 30-70% for stable, predictable workloads.
-Budget explicitly for optimization work; it’s not a phase to skip.
+Right-size cloud instances after a few weeks of monitoring real workloads—most companies over-provision by 30–40%.
+Reserved instances and savings plans reduce costs 30–70% for stable, predictable workloads.
+Budget explicitly for optimization work; it’s not a phase you can skip—and you shouldn’t underestimate how much value it delivers.

 Fusion Computing manages cloud migrations across Toronto & GTA | Hamilton | Metro Vancouver

-The most successful cloud migrations follow a structured process: assess your environment, plan the migration with detailed phases, prepare staff and infrastructure, execute the migration in phases (not a big bang), validate thoroughly, and optimize post-go-live.
-This is demanding work, and even experienced IT teams benefit from external expertise.
+The most successful cloud migrations follow a structured process: assess your environment, plan the migration with detailed phases, prepare staff and infrastructure, execute the migration in stages (not a big bang), validate thoroughly, and optimize post-go-live.
+It’s demanding work, and even experienced IT teams benefit from external expertise.

 Related Resources